stephsusilo/blogappcreator/README.md

-# A Blog Starter App

-A little React blog app.

-This repo is designed for you to fork and extend with better styles and connecting to a back end.
+# Culinary Cloud

+A blog app for restaurant reviews using React and Firebase.